FlyoverWorks/forecasts-api-docs/source/includes/_questions.md

 active | Currently open for forecasting rejected | An admin rejected the suggested question.
 It won't be published for forecasting. voided | The question was published for forecasting, but subsequently voided due to unforeseen issues with the question.
-It will not be scored or resolved. refunded | Only applicable to prediction market-type questions.
-Roughly the same as `voided`, but all trades were refunded. resolved | The question has ended, been judged, and scored (or is in the process of scoring). pending | An admin created the question, but has not yet published it. pending_resolution | The question's `ends_at` timestamp has passed, but it has not yet been resolved.
+It will not be scored or resolved. resolved | The question has ended, been judged, and scored (or is in the process of scoring). pending | An admin created the question, but has not yet published it. pending_resolution | The question's `ends_at` timestamp has passed, but it has not yet been resolved.